AdobeDocs/analytics-platform.en/help/guided-analysis/types/frequency.md

 The [!UICONTROL Frequency] view offers the following chart settings, which can be adjusted in the menu above the chart:

 * **[!UICONTROL Metric]**: The metric that you want to measure.
 Options include [!UICONTROL Users],  [!UICONTROL Sessions],  [!UICONTROL Percentage of users] and  [!UICONTROL Percentage of sessions].
-The denominator for percentage-based metrics in this view are users or sessions who did the selected events, not all active users of the product.
+The denominator for percentage-based metrics in this view is users or sessions who did the selected events, not all active users of the product.
 * **[!UICONTROL Chart type]**: The type of visualization that you want to use.
 Options include [!UICONTROL Horizontal bar] and [!UICONTROL Stacked bar].

 ## Bucket settings